GenAI Concepts

 Community support – open-source LLMs are often supported by communities of machine learning engineers and developers.

-Software development environments and platforms like AWS, Hugging Face and Azure are emerging as marketplaces where you can develop tools using your selected model etc.
+Web Services (AWS), Hugging Face and Azure are emerging as marketplaces where you can develop tools using your selected model.

 Legal protection – companies and startups that use closed-source LLMs usually have legal agreements and terms of service that provide legal protection for their businesses.